distributethe6ix/70DaysOfServiceMesh/70DaysExercises/05-Observability in your Mesh.md

 ## 5 - Observability in your Mesh
 > **Tutorial**
-> *Let's see what's going on in our mesh*
+> *LETS see what's going on in our mesh*

 What do you do when an application responds too slowly?
 Sometimes, there are network conditions well outside of our control, especially in Cloud and Data Center environments where QoS can be challenging to tune.
-But before we can tune, we need to see what's up.
+But before we can tune up, we need to see what's up.

 A Service Mesh provides the right key pieces to capture this data.
 The Istio Service Mesh generates a few types of telemetry and metrics to give a sense of what's happening with: